Stochastic Optimal Control with Delay in the Control II: Verification Theorem and Optimal Feedbacks

+When (\ref{eq:hpdebreg}) or (\ref{eq:hpdebregbis}) hold we know, by Proposition \ref{lemmaderhpdeb}, that the function $g(t,x)=R_t[\phi](x)$ for $\phi$ given by (\ref{fi}) with $\bar\phi$ bounded and continuous, belongs to $\Sigma^1_{T,1/2}$.
 Now we introduce mild solutions to the HJB equation (\ref{HJBformale1}).
 By applying formally the variation of constants formula to (\ref{HJBformale1}) we get the integral equation satisfied by the mild solution, that we rewrite here for the reader convenience:

 We use this formula to give the notion of mild solution for the HJB equation (\ref{HJBformale1}).